 But pictures of the children you serve will evoke a very different response.
 Let your followers see the excitement on the children’s faces as they walk through the community center for the first time.
 Show them using the new facilities your donors worked hard to provide.

 Remember, you only have 280 characters in a tweet.
 Powerful images will help you tell a better story with fewer words.
 Instagram is an inherently visual-first platform.
-And other social networks are favoring visually engaging posts in their algorithms.
+And other social networks continue to favor visually engaging posts in their algorithms.

 So, look through your archives and pick out some of the best photos that show the story you’ve been telling in your other messaging to find great social posts in the making!